America 250 is Closer Than You Think

 Carolina Rising Museum – Gaffney, SC

 The Carolina Rising Museum is a newly opened, immersive museum experience that tells the story of the Carolina Backcountry leading up to the Revolution.
+I first took my family there a few weekends ago, but on International Museum Day, our ESC staff took a field trip there and thoroughly enjoyed our trip.

-I was amazed at how effectively they use technology, interactive storytelling, facial recognition, and AI-driven characters to bring history to life.
+We were amazed at how effectively they use technology, interactive storytelling, facial recognition, and AI-driven characters to bring history to life.
 What impressed me most was the personalization of the experience for every visitor.
 When my 9-year-old daughter approached the screens, the information and prompts displayed for her were different from what my husband and I saw.
 The museum has created an experience that adapts to the visitor, making history engaging for both children and adults.

 Another aspect I found especially powerful was the way the stories are presented by the people who personally experienced the American Revolution in the region.
 You might wonder how that is possible but visit and you’ll see what I mean!